openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 Overview {#output-format-overview}
 ------------

-*Jpylyzer* generates its output in XML format.
+*Jpylyzer* generates its output in XML format, which is defined by [the schema that can be found here](http://jpylyzer.openpreservation.org/jpylyzer-v-1-0.xsd).
 The following Figure shows the output structure:

 ![Jpylyzer’s XML output structure. ‘box’ elements under ‘tests’ and ‘properties’ contain further sub-elements.](images/outputStructure.png)